Victoria Maple Leafs

-The Victoria Maple Leafs were a minor pro ice hockey team in the Western Hockey League (WHL) that played three seasons in Victoria, British Columbia, beginning in 1964.
+The Victoria Maple Leafs were a minor professional ice hockey team in the Western Hockey League (WHL) that played three seasons in Victoria, British Columbia, beginning in 1964.
 They were the farm team of the Toronto Maple Leafs.
 The previous season the team had played as the Denver Invaders, with the best regular season record in the WHL, and from 1959 to 1963 the team had played as the Spokane Comets.
 In 1967 they became the Phoenix Roadrunners.

 History

 Victoria had had a baseball team named the Maple Leafs in 1915.
-The Victoria Cougars entered the WHL as an expansion team for the 1949-50 season, but in 1961 they moved to Los Angeles to become the Blades.
+The Victoria Cougars entered the WHL as an expansion team for the 1949–50 season, but in 1961 they moved to Los Angeles to become the Blades.

 In 1964 it was announced that the Denver Invaders of the WHL would be relocated to Victoria after Denver had failed to reach a 2,000 season ticket target before the June 19 deadline the league had imposed.
 The team, which was owned by the Toronto Maple Leafs of the National Hockey League, had lost a reported $150,000 in their first season.
 The team became known as the Victoria Maple Leafs for the following season.

 The team logo was a stylized blue maple leaf, with the words "Victoria Maple Leafs" on it.
 They played in the Victoria Memorial Arena which opened in 1949 and sat 5033 spectators.
 Andy Stephen called the games for local radio station CKDA.
 Fans of the team were well known for chanting the parent-team's cheer, "Go Leafs Go!"

 In June 1967, Maple Leaf Gardens Limited sold the team for $500,000 to a group from Phoenix which relocated it to become the Roadrunners, where they played until the WHL's demise in 1974.
 In Phoenix, the franchise won the last two WHL championships in 1973 and 1974.
 The Roadrunners then competed in the World Hockey Association in 1974-75 using essentially the same team from the previous year.

 1964-65 season

-The Maple Leafs finished the 1964-65 season with a 32-36-2 W-L-T record in fourth place in the six-team league, making the WHL playoffs.
+The Maple Leafs finished the 1964–65 season with a 32–36–2 W-L-T record in fourth place in the six-team league, making the WHL playoffs.
 Milan Marcetta led the team in scoring with 34 goals and 46 assists, and Larry Keenan scored 35 goals.
 Victoria sported four 30-goal scorers.
 Journeyman goaltender Al Millar played 63 games and future NHL goaltender Gary Smith also played in seven.
 The Leafs beat the Seattle Totems in a seven-game semi-final, but lost to the Portland Buckaroos in five games for the championship.

 Millar played 10 playoff games in goal, with Jean-Guy Morissette playing the other two.